Sourdough 300 Series Workshops 2018

 They are held over four days, in an 'intensive style', based in a real world production bake.
 Each day is focused on singular aspects of the sourdough process - we start by looking at the entire process, and gradually drill down into each aspect of it.

-The intensive workshop is held from Tuesday to Saturday at our special facility at Ellalong in the Hunter Valley of NSW.
+The intensive workshop is held from Tuesday to Saturday at our new special facility at Wallarobba in the Hunter Valley of NSW.

 Each Master Baker Skill Session has more than enough information to keep your heart, hands and head buzzing for quite some time - I guarantee that this intensive workshop series will really extend you, whether you are a keen amateur baker or seasoned professional.
 And, you will receive customised advice specifically for your situation.